Level/codec/README.md

 ## License &amp; Copyright

-Copyright (c) 2012-2017 `levelup` contributors.
+Copyright (c) 2012-2018 `level-codec` contributors.

-`levelup` is licensed under the MIT license.
+`level-codec` is licensed under the MIT license.
 All rights not explicitly granted in the MIT license are reserved.
 See the included LICENSE.md file for more details.

 [level-badge]: http://leveldb.org/img/badge.svg
 [`encoding-down`]: https://github.com/level/encoding-down